 Our Kodiak is pretty small and when you go in or out, stepping on the bottom step causes the RV to rock from side to side.
 Putting down the four corner stabilizer arms helps, but this RV step brace takes the rest of the rocking motion away.

 Indoor RV Essentials

-Most RVs come equipped with a small fire extinguisher located somewhere in the RV.
+One of the most important RV essentials is a fire extinguisher.
+Most RVs come equipped with a small extinguisher located somewhere in the RV.
 Our is mounted right inside the door.
 If you have ever discharged it or if has lost it’s charge, REPLACE IT!
 You can check yours simply by looking at the gauge on the side close to the handle.
 If it is showing anything other than “fully charged”, it’s time for a new one.
 According to ARPRV, there are approximately 4,000 RV fires every year.
 The number 2 cause of these fires are RV refrigerators.
 The number one cause is engine compartment fires.
 Now is the time to upgrade your fire extinguisher collection.
 After all, our RVs are our second, if not first, home.

 If there is one thing that can cause major havoc on your RVs interior, it’s humidity.
 We live on the Texas coast and the humidity here is terrible.
 Most days the air just feels, well, wet.
 Moisture causes all kinds of problems for your rig.
 It causes mold and mildew and breaks down the laminate on your cabinets.
 Ours is beginning to peel in certain places.
 Something like DampRid works if you are looking for an inexpensive solution.
 These are single use tubs that are refillable.